anrayliu/pyvidplayer2/README.md

  - `offset: float` - The higher this number is, the closer the subtitle is to the top of the screen.
  - `delay: float` - Delays all subtitles by this many seconds.
  - `youtube: bool` - Set this to true and put a youtube video url into path to grab subtitles.
  - `pref_lang: str` - Which language file to grab if `youtube = True`.
 If no subtitle file exists for this language, automatic captions are used, which are also automatically translated into the preferred language.
+However, it's important to use the correct language code set by Google, otherwise the subtitles will not be found.
+For example, usually setting `en` will get English subtitles.
+However, the video might be in `en-US` instead, so this is an important differentiation.
+Confirm which one your video has in Youtube first.
  - `track_index: int` - If path is given as a video with subtitle tracks, use this to specify which subtitle to load.
 0 selects the first, 1 selects the second, etfc.

 ## Attributes